ethancheez/EE-160-Notes/Lab8.md

 Enter an number in roman numerals(EOF to quit): p
 ERROR: Invalid Roman Number

-Enter an number in roman numerals(EOF to quit):
 Enter an number in roman numerals(EOF to quit): mvii The number is 1007